Code-Institute-Submissions/my-first-milestone-project-3/README.md

 -   #### V6.4 Update font sizes for screens 1800px 20px 2500px 25px.
 -   #### V6.5 Amend navbar to switch to bars for mobile.
 -   #### V6.6 Amend page names for navbar menu.
+-   #### V6.7 Amend for correct syntax on page names for navbar menu.

 ## Image Credits